 Federal Trade Commission Toll-Free Hotline (Section 1301).
 This section would require the Federal Trade Commission (FTC) to operate a toll-free number for consumers to calculate how long it would take to pay off a credit card debt if they were to make only the minimum monthly payments.
-Based on information from the FTC about the demand for the agency's other credit-related hotline, CBO expects that the FTC would receive about 20,000 calls each month.
-CBO estimates that the equipment and personnel necessary to serve this volume of inquires would cost \$2 million in 2002 and \$6 million over the 2002-2006 period, subject to the appropriation of the necessary amounts.
+Based on information from the FTC about the demand for similar services, CBO expects that the FTC would receive about 20,000 calls each month.
+CBO estimates that the equipment and personnel necessary to serve this volume of inquires would cost \$2 million in 2006 and \$6 million over the 2006-2010 period, subject to appropriation of the necessary amounts.